mwtoews/moflow/README.md

 moflow
 ======

-A Python package for MODFLOW and related programs
+Lightweight tools for MODFLOW and related programs.

-This project is on hiatus.
-See flopy instead.